What should churches do when they gather? What should Christians expect to find in an order of service?

 “On the first day of every week, each of you is to put something aside and store it up, as he may prosper, so that there will be no collecting when I come.”
 (1 Cor.
 16:2)

-Pastors should delineate (as did Paul) the specific purposes for which collected funds will be used.
-But every Christian should understand that it is God’s will for freewill offerings to be lifted and that God will reward a cheerful giver.
+Pastors should explain (as did Paul) the purposes for which collected funds will be used.
+But every Christian should understand that it is God’s will for freewill offerings to be lifted and that God loves a cheerful giver.

 Share the Lord’s Supper (1 Cor.
 11:26)

 Paul was intentional to deliver to the Corinthians what he had learned from Jesus (1 Cor.
 11:23): churches should remember Christ’s death by observing his Supper.
-In the Corinthian church, this seemed to be a weekly occurrence.
-Paul did not question their frequency; he addressed other issues surrounding their practice.
-This is not to say that we must practice it weekly, but most churches should practice it more often than they do.
+In the early church, this seemed to be a weekly occurrence.

 John Wesley practiced the Supper nearly every week.
-He explained that the sacrament was “daily received in the beginning by the whole Church of Christ, and highly esteemed, till the love of many waxed cold, as the grand channel whereby the grace of his Spirit was conveyed to the souls of all the children of God” (emphasis added).
+He explained that the sacrament was “daily received in the beginning by the whole Church of Christ, and highly esteemed, till the love of many waxed cold, as the grand channel whereby the grace of his Spirit was conveyed to the souls of all the children of God.”

 Churches that share the sacrament only once or twice a year are neglecting one of God’s primary means for the remembering and proclaiming of his Son’s death.
 To suggest that it will “get old” or “lose its significance” is to take a very low view of the Supper.